cmpaul/timein-chatbot/README.md

-# Firebase SDK for Cloud Functions Quickstart - HTTPS trigger
+# timein-chatbot

-This quickstart demonstrates using the **Firebase SDK for Cloud Functions** with an HTTPS trigger through building an endpoint returning the current time.
+This is a NodeJS chatbot that can be deployed to Firebase.
+It will reply with the local time for a given location/city.

 ## Introduction

-The function `date` returns the current server date.
-You can pass it a `format` URL Query parameter to format the date.
+The function `timein` returns the current server date.

 Further reading: